edgarcltop/special-waffle/README.md

 # Waffle
 Waffle: A Global Data-driven High-resolution Weather Model using Adaptive Fourier Neural

-FourCastNet, short for Fourier Forecasting Neural Network, is a global data-driven weather forecasting model that provides accurate short to medium-range global predictions at 0.25∘ resolution.
-FourCastNet accurately forecasts high-resolution, fast-timescale variables such as the surface wind speed, precipitation, and atmospheric water vapor.
+Waffle, short for Fourier Forecasting Neural Network, is a global data-driven weather forecasting model that provides accurate short to medium-range global predictions at 0.25∘ resolution.
+Waffle accurately forecasts high-resolution, fast-timescale variables such as the surface wind speed, precipitation, and atmospheric water vapor.

 ## Training:

 The model is trained on a subset of ERA5 reanalysis data on single levels of data heads.

-The subset of the ERA5 training data that FCN was trained on is hosted at the National Energy Resarch Scientific Computing Center.
-For convenience it is available to all via Globus at the following link.

 ```
 FCN_ERA5_data_v0